sophia99999-igtm/Tun-d-in-A2/README.md

 # Tun-d-in-A2
 I have eight soundtracks that I created using Tunepad; all the links are listed below.
-When you click the link a "welcome to Tunepad" prompt will appear, click "ok" to continue.
+When you click the link, a "welcome to Tunepad" prompt will appear; click "ok" to continue.
 Next, go to the top left of the page and click the "play all" button to hear the soundtrack.